peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 : Entity that requests and verifies Digital Credentials presented by a Holder.

 Credential Verifier Instance:
-: A software application that allows an individual using a Personal Device to request to an Holder and receive from that Holder a Digital Credential, sometimes in a proximity flow, and then verify the received Digital Credential.
+: A software application that allows an individual to request to an Holder and receive from that Holder a Digital Credential, sometimes in a proximity flow, and then verify the received Digital Credential.

 ## Trust Models and Trust Frameworks